HARVEST: Contemporary Craft Fair Programme

 6pm - 7pm, Friday 17 October 2025

-Join us for an inspiring evening where Alice Stori Liechtenstein will share her curatorial process and reveal how she approaches shaping the programmes at Schloss Hollenegg for Design.
+We hosted an inspiring evening where Alice Stori Liechtenstein shared her curatorial process and revealed how she approaches shaping the programmes at Schloss Hollenegg for Design.

 Image: Alice Stori Liechtenstein / Photography courtesy of Schloss Hollenegg for Design